gabrielle-barnes/balzacs-omelette-blog/README.md

 Welcome to [Balzac's Omelette](https://some-blog-95292.web.app)—a simple blog application built using Firebase Firestore for data storage and Firebase Auth for user authentication.

-## Overview

-This project allows users to create and view their blog posts with secure, real-time storage.
-User authentication is handled by Firebase Auth and the app is hosted on Firebase.

 ## Try it Out!

 Come on in and enjoy the app(etizer), **au revoir**!